-To help reach the goal of $20,000 for the 2017-2018 year, each Key Club member is asked to donate $5 as a part of the “My hi-five” campaign.
-If each member in the district raised just $5 – we’d easily surpass our goal of $20,000 for this year and finish the “Foundation for Education” project!
-Learn more HERE!
+To help reach the goal of $25,000 for the 2018-2019 year, each Key Club member is asked to donate $5 as a part of the “My hi-five” campaign.
+If each member in the district raised just $5 – we’d easily surpass our goal of $25,000 for this year and be well on our way to completing the Key Club Wellness Pavilion!

 How to Donate:

 Make an online donation (up to $2000 with a credit/debit card).

 Mail a check, made payable to “Georgia District Key Club” to:

 Attn: Project Account

 P.O.
 Box 6618